Quasilocal Smarr relation for an asymptotically flat spacetime: Einstein-Maxwell-Dilaton Theory

 \subsection{Dyonic solutions with dilaton}

 The equations of motion (\ref{eq:EMDeom}) admit the dyonic black hole either for constant dilaton $\phi_{0}$ and running dilaton $\phi$ with specific values of coupling constant, which is $a=0,1,$ and $\sqrt{3}$.
-Here we examine their thermodynamic properties in a quasilocal frame.
+The case of $a=0$ is nothing but the dyonic RN black hole which is studied in section 3 and so we do not repeat here.
+For the rest of the cases, we examine their thermodynamic properties in a quasilocal frame.